 The interest rate for both group and individual loans varied between 1.5 and 2 percent per month, and was reduced by 0.1 percent after each successful repayment cycle.
 Both types of loans offered a range of amounts and maturity periods.
 The maximum size of the first loan to a group member was MNT 500,000 (US$435), while individual loans were often smaller in size.
 Before applying for a loan, groups had to build up savings equivalent to 20 percent of the loan amount.
 XacBank did not require collateral for individual loans, but accepted it if it was available; 91 percent of the individual loans were collateralized.
 Neither loan type required public repayment meetings or other mandatory activities besides repayment.
 Households had been borrowing for five months on average by the time of the follow-up survey in 2009.

 Loan take-up and use: The intervention led to a significant increase in borrowing in the treatment villages, and women in group-lending villages were more likely to borrow than women in individual-lending villages.
-After 18 months, 57 percent of survey respondents in group-lending villages and 50 percent in individual-lending villages borrowed from XacBank, and households in both types of lending villages were 26 percentage points more likely to receive microcredit than comparison households.
-Two thirds of all borrowers in both group- and individual-lending villages used their first loans primarily to invest in a new or existing enterprise, usually by purchasing livestock, tools, or machinery, and used the remainder for household expenses.
+After approximately 14 months, 57 percent of survey respondents in group-lending villages and 50 percent in individual-lending villages borrowed from XacBank, compared to 6 percent within the comparison group.
+Around two-thirds of all borrowers in both group- and individual-lending villages reported using their first loans primarily to invest in a new or existing enterprise, usually by purchasing livestock, tools, or machinery, and used the remainder for household expenses.

-Impacts on repayment: Both individual and group loans resulted in similar repayment rates, providing evidence against the hypothesis that microcredit repayment rates are high primarily because of public weekly repayment meetings.
+Repayment rates: Both individual and group loans resulted in similar repayment rates, providing evidence against the hypothesis that microcredit repayment rates are high primarily because of public weekly repayment meetings.
 Collateral was used to guarantee the vast majority of loans, which may also have contributed to their high repayment rates.